kevinzakka/spatial_transformer_network/README.md

 ## Explore

 Run the [Sanity Check](https://github.com/kevinzakka/spatial-transformer-network/blob/master/Sanity%20Check.ipynb) to get a feel of how the spatial transformer can be plugged into any existing code.
-For example, here's the result of a 45 degree rotation and a projective warp:
+For example, here's the result of a 45 degree rotation and a separate projective warp:

 <p align="center">
  <img src="./img/b4.png" alt="Drawing" width="30%">